petdance/scraps/usesthis.md

 # Who are you, and what do you do?
 (Try to keep this brief!)

 I'm Andy Lester and I'm a programmer and writer.
-I work with open source all day, and by night I try to help people be happy in their jobs.
+I work with open source software all day, and by night I try to help people be happy in their jobs.
 I write a lot and give technical talks.

 I've written a lot of